morningtundra/Socket.io-Express.js-Recipe/README.md

 ## **Preamble:**

-There are many tuts online explaining how to get Socket.io working with NodeJS but few explaining how to do this with [Express Application Generator](https://expressjs.com/en/starter/generator.html).
+There are many tuts online explaining how to get Socket.io working with NodeJS but few explaining how to do this specifically with [Express Application Generator](https://expressjs.com/en/starter/generator.html).

 ---